- having multiple pages that any user can quickly switch between

 Adding a New Page

-All dashboard pages created by Admin are global (note the use of the Global symbol around the system now) and they are available for all users to import.
+All dashboard pages created by Admin are global (note the use of the Global symbol around the system now) and shared with all users.

 There is no limit on the number of pages that can be created by Admin or any user.